 Article 4

-During the investigative procedure set out in Article 14, paragraph 1 of the governing Act, a party may, in addition to producing evidence on his own initiative, file an application with the NDC for an investigation into facts and evidence; provided that, if the NDC believes that no investigation is necessary, it may choose not to conduct an investigation but instead give an explanation in the part of the notice dealing with reasons as required by Article 6, paragraph 1 hereof.
+During the investigation procedure set out in paragraph 1 of Article 14 of the Act, a party may, in addition to producing evidence on his/her own initiative, file an application with the NDC for an investigation into facts and evidence; provided that, if the NDC believes that no investigation is necessary, it may choose not to conduct an investigation and specify the reasons as required by paragraph 1 of Article 6 hereof.

 Article 5